Summer Before the First Year (August)

 - By March 31 of the second year, the student must register with a faculty member, who is willing to act as main advisor for the second year paper.

 - By September 15 of the third year, the student must submit a completed research paper which will be sent to the Director of Graduate Studies and to each of the advisors listed in your form submission.

 NOTE: It is the student's responsibility to make regular progress reports to the student's advisor.
 The advisor will determine (in consultation with the student) the appropriate deadline for the second year paper.

 Oral Presentation Requirement

-The Graduate School requires students to have given a minimum of four public oral presentations of their work, not counting the dissertation proposal and final defense.
+The Office of Graduate Studies in Arts & Sciences requires students to have given a minimum of four public oral presentations of their work, not counting the dissertation proposal and final defense.